Web-Native Game Distribution in 2026: Portals, Revenue & Playbook

 For a publisher with an existing mobile title considering adding a web-native channel, the shape of a 12-week first pass:

-1. Weeks 1-2.
+- Weeks 1-2.
 Engine and build target audit.
 If you’re on Unity, set up the WebGPU backend; on Godot, the HTML5 export; on Cocos, the web build target.
-Measure cold-start size and time-to-playable.
-Aim for under 15 MB initial download and under 6 seconds time-to-playable on mid-range mobile.
+Measure cold-start size and time-to-playable, and set your own budget from that baseline — the targets we work to are roughly 15 MB initial download and 6 seconds time-to-playable on mid-range mobile, which are operating conventions rather than published standards.

 For studios with no existing web build, the upfront cost is roughly 4-8 weeks of one engineer plus targeted QA.
 For studios already shipping a web-capable engine, the cost can be as low as 2-4 weeks.